corentinaltepe/AppUpdater/README.md

  * Write Wiki, Getting Started guide, etc.
  * ~~Test bootloader in ProgramFiles as Windows may be problematic and protect overwriting files~~
  * Version the bootloader: under way
- * Enable client to update the bootloader: under way
+ * Enable client to update the bootloader: under way --> Create a serparate, minimal bootloader_updater.exe which will take care separately of the update with admin rights.
  * Develop UI for bootloader
  * Develop console application for bootloader?
  * Implement authentication for connection to API